Bespoke Frontend

 - Create

-Layout.tsx+LayoutWrapper.tsx+ dedicated CSS undersrc/pages/<layout-reference>/. - Add nested routes in
+Layout.tsx+LayoutWrapper.tsx+ dedicated CSS undersrc/<module-name>/custom-layout/<layout-reference>/. - Register nested routes in

 /<layout-reference>/...). - Build pages as React components.